kbengine/kbengine/README.md

 ##What is KBEngine?
-An open source MMOG server engine, the clients and server communications can through a simple protocol.
+An open source MMOG server engine,
+Just use the Python script to be able to complete any game logic simply and efficiently (can hotfix).
-To use the KBEngine-plugins quick combine with (Unity3D, UE4, OGRE, HTML5, etc.) to form a complete client.
+Using the client plug-in can be quickly combined with (Unity3D, UE4, OGRE, HTML5, etc.) to form a complete client.

-Engine framework written using C++, game logic layer using Python(Support the hotfix), developers do not need to re-implement some common server-side technology, allows developers to concentrate on the game logic development, quickly create a variety of games.
+Engine written in C++, developers do not need to re-implement some common server-side technology, allows developers to concentrate on the game logic development, quickly create a variety of games.

 (Frequently asked load-limit, KBEngine is designed to be multi-process distributed dynamic load balancing scheme,